DanielMoscoso/100day_challenge/Readme.txt

 		 from brewing the coffee, so it would be easier to added to the resources dictionary
 		-The ingredients used are now substracted from the initial total.
+		-The machine now checks if the user inserted enough money for a certain coffee. if they did, then checks if there are enough ingredients to make that coffee, and if there is not, then it outputs what is running out: water, milk, etc.
+		 I also did a little house cleaning: 'ingredients()' now prints things with less white spaces in between words.
 ===============================================================================